gaganmaheshwari/blog-webjeda/_posts/2016-05-31-optimize-fontawesome.md

 ![edit fontawesome webfont](/images/edit-fontawesome-webfont.jpg)
 {: .right .half}

 I use icons for share bar, footer and mostly on about page.
 So I kept those icons and cleared out everything else.
+Hold **Shift** for multiple selection.
 Now, click on **File** and then in **Generate Fonts**.
 Save it with any name you like.

 This file is your new web font ``woff`` that should be used inside fonts folder.
 It is better to rename it back to ``fontawesome-webfont.woff`` and replace the original with this one.